RolfBly/stoxsnschulz/readme.md

     - `ud.py` (for **U**ps and **D**owns) reads all 75 AEX, AMC, AScX stocks, and a few interesting numbers about them, from various public web pages. `ud.py` calls `hilo.py`
     - `hilo.py` reads 52 week **HI**gh and **LO**w from each individual stock page, also from various public web pages.
 A few extra parameters are calculated for each stock.
-    - When all data is collected, five shortlists are stored as pickles.
+    - When all data is collected, five shortlists are computed, and then stored as pickles.
 They can also be output to the console, nicely formatted (or to a file if redirected).

 2. a minimal Flask app that reads the pickles and presents them on a web site.
 The site has just two pages: